gempro/uniwebif/README.md

 - EPG to SQL
 - Optimized for mobile devices

+For hosting the script i have used a Raspberry Pi Modell B with 512mB RAM.
+So less ressources are required.

+Requirements on Server/Webspace:

+- Apache with activated PHP
+- Activated mysqli module for the SQL Database
+- Activated allow_url_fopen for the usage from file_get_contents, to get the XML files from Receiver

 Uniwebif was compatible with Enigma2 Receivers, but with some little changes it could be compatible with other too.

 Watch Tutorial for more Information: https://www.youtube.com/watch?v=lj4EOlJzquk